xidhu/attendance-marker/README.md

-## Loading your version in Chrome
+## Loading in Chrome
-Now you should be able to load the unpacked extension locally and test.
-To do that simply follow these instructions:
+To load extension in chrome:

 * Go To `chrome://extensions` in Chrome.
 * Check the `Developer Mode` checkbox.
 * Click the button that says `Load unpacked extension...`.
-* Choose the location of your code.
+* Choose the location of code.